turingschool-examples/challenges/bob.markdown

 Have fun!

 ## Source

-Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [view source](http://pine.fm/LearnToProgram/?Chapter=06)
+This exercise is borrowed from Exercism, which in turn took inspiration from the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [view source](http://pine.fm/LearnToProgram/?Chapter=06)